vfarcic/cncf-demo/manuscript/security-misc/README.md

 * **Confidential Containers** has not yet been implemented.
 Please let us know (by opening an issue) if you would like to contribute the implementation.
 * **ContainerSSH** has not yet been implemented.
 Please let us know (by opening an issue) if you would like to contribute the implementation.

 Those are the last episodes in this chapter.
-You can skip them (for now) and choose to [destroy everything](../destroy/security.md) or continue with the next chapter about [Observability](../observability/README.md)
+You can skip them (for now) and choose to [destroy everything](../destroy/security.md) or continue with the next series about Observability, starting with [dashboards/README.md](../dashboards/README.md).